gocheaphosting/beacon-wiki/Install-Oracle-JDK-on-Linux.md

 sudo vi /etc/profile

--Add the following lines at the end of file:
+- Add the following lines at the end of file:

 JAVA_HOME=/usr/local/java/jdk*